Consensys/doctools.template-site/docs/overview/index.md

 # ConsenSys technical documentation overview

+This site contains information about and tools for contributing to ConsenSys technical documentation.
+The following is an overview of the documentation system.

 At the root of each ConsenSys documentation repository, the `docs` directory contains all the site documentation, which is generated into a static HTML website using [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.